hdemma/hdemma.github.io/_pages/talks.md

 # Talks and articles about our work

+* [CARTA was named the sustainable transportation award winner](https://www.chattanoogan.com/2020/11/19/418690/CARTA-Named-Sustainable-Transportation.aspx) by TDEC in Nov 2020.

+* Chattanooga one of the cities we work with in was invited to be [one of the two cities from UN to pioneer a smart technology policy roadmap as part of the G20 Global Smart Cities Alliance.](https://www.smartcitiesdive.com/news/g20-invites-2-us-cities-to-adopt-global-policy-roadmap/589352/)

 * Our project was discussed in an article by [Smart Cities Dive](https://www.smartcitiesdive.com/news/doe-usdot-issue-525m-in-project-grants-to-advance-transit-tech/587704/) on October 26 2020.

 * Our new National Science Foundation Project on Public Transit was featured by [Vanderbilt News](https://news.vanderbilt.edu/2020/09/17/vanderbilt-researcher-receives-3-9-million-in-grants-to-redesign-regional-transit-system-using-artificial-intelligence-community-engagement/) in September 2020